earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-002-package-and-repo-architecture/T003-package-dependency-matrix.md

 ## Executive Summary

-This document provides a **visual dependency matrix** for the three framework packages in `vibe-dev-kit`.
+This document provides a **visual dependency matrix** for the three framework packages in `ai-dev-kit`.
 It shows dependencies between packages, identifies optional vs required dependencies, documents how to break dependencies if needed, and provides guidance for standalone and combined usage.

 **Key Findings:**
 - ✅ No hard dependencies between packages